What Is The Strongest Opioid?

 Its potency far exceeds that which is necessary for pain control in a person.
 Unfortunately, drug dealers may lace some opioids that they sell with carfentanil.

-What Is The Strongest Prescription Opiate?
+What Is The Strongest Prescription Opioid?

-What Is The Strongest Illicit (Illegal) Opiate?
+What Is The Strongest Illicit (Illegal) Opioid?

 Can Strong Opioids Cause An Immediate Overdose?